MagaluCloud/terraform-provider-mgc/docs-extra/guides/network-basics.md

 resource "mgc_network_subnetpools" "main_subnetpool" {
   name        = "main-subnetpool"
-  description = "Main subnet pool for production" type        = "pip"  # "pip" for Public IP allocation cidr        = "172.16.0.0/16"  # The address space for your network }
+  description = "Main subnet pool for production" cidr        = "172.16.0.0/16"  # The address space for your network }
 ```

-The `type = "pip"` parameter indicates this subnet pool can be used for allocating public IPs.

 ### Step 3: Create a Subnet